Disciples and Tribulation

 tribulation and Kingdom and Endurance in Jesus.”
 In his exile on the Isle

-of Patmos - “for the testimony of Jesus” - he participated in the same “Tribulation”
+of Patmos “for the testimony of Jesus,” he participated in the same “Tribulation”

-endured by the assemblies.
+endured by the Asian congregations.

 The term “tribulation”

-of the “Lamb” experience.
-Elsewhere in the New Testament, the word is applied
+what the followers of the “Lamb” experience.
+Elsewhere in the New

-Jesus undergo for his sake - (Matthew 13:21, John 16:33, Revelation 1:9,
+Testament, the word is applied likewise to disciples of Jesus - (Matthew 13:21, John 16:33, Revelation

-2:9-10, 7:14).
+1:9, 2:9-10, 7:14).

 In the

-Greek text of John’s declaration, ONE definite article or “the” modifies
+Greek text of John’s declaration, one definite article or “the” modifies

 all three nouns - Tribulation, Kingdom, Endurance.
 Each term represents